apple/swift-mmio/Sources/MMIO/Documentation.docc/Essentials/Registers.md

 }
 ```

-> Important: Unlike the `.raw` accessors, this manual bit manipulation approach is not bounds-checked and is therefore less safe.
+> Important: Unlike the `.raw` accessors, this manual bit manipulation approach is not bounds-checked and therefore less safe.
 It's provided primarily for compatibility with existing code or for specific optimization requirements where the safety checks might be too costly.

 ### Adding more fields

-Let's create a more complete register definition with multiple functional fields:
+The following example creates a more complete register definition with multiple functional fields:

 ```swift
 import MMIO